beaverbuilder/assistant/readme.txt

 == Changelog ==

+= 1.3.7 ( 2023-02-07 ) =
+* Allow access to library settings for importing all items in a community library.
+* Fixed post media not uploading to libraries for posts with more media than defined in max_file_uploads.
+* Fixed SEO Press causing header and footer images to upload to libraries for posts.
+* Fixed various UI bugs and inconsistencies.

 = 1.3.6 ( 2023-01-17 ) =
 * Allow access to library settings for importing all items in a shared library.